donghyunSon8190/5gc/src/lte/doc/source/lte-design.rst

    access network, as well as of coordinating the setup and release of EPS bearers.
 The ``LteHelper`` class provides both the API definition and its implementation.
- * ``EpcHelper``, which takes care of the configuration of the Evolved Packet Core.
-The ``EpcHelper`` class is an abstract base class which only provides the API definition; the implementation is delegated to child classes in order to allow for different EPC network models.
+ * ``NgcHelper``, which takes care of the configuration of the Evolved Packet Core.
+The ``NgcHelper`` class is an abstract base class which only provides the API definition; the implementation is delegated to child classes in order to allow for different NGC network models.

-It is possible to create a simple LTE-only simulations by using ``LteHelper`` alone, or to create complete LTE-EPC simulations by using both ``LteHelper`` and ``EpcHelper``.
-When both helpers are used, they interact in a master-slave fashion, with ``LteHelper`` being the Master that interacts directly with the user program, and ``EpcHelper`` working "under the hood" to configure the EPC upon explicit methods called by ``LteHelper``.
+It is possible to create a simple LTE-only simulations by using ``LteHelper`` alone, or to create complete LTE-NGC simulations by using both ``LteHelper`` and ``NgcHelper``.
+When both helpers are used, they interact in a master-slave fashion, with ``LteHelper`` being the Master that interacts directly with the user program, and ``NgcHelper`` working "under the hood" to configure the NGC upon explicit methods called by ``LteHelper``.
 The exact interactions are displayed in the Figure :ref:`fig-helpers`.

 .. _fig-helpers: